paircolumbus/paircolumbus.github.io/index.md

 - - -
 <br />

+### CANCELED
+We will NOT be meeting in June & July 2018.
+Have a great summer and we'll see you in August.
+For questions feel free to email us - info[at]paircolumbus[dot]org

 ## Meeting Times
 We meet the 2nd Saturday of each month at 11am at CoverMyMeds.
 Check our schedule for dates. __Please bring your own laptop.__